The first stars

 The earliest stars probably formed only a few hundred thousand years after the Big Bang that started the universe – maybe about 13.5 billion years ago.
 Stars are the oldest big objects in the Universe.

-Stars formed big clumps of hydrogen and a few helium atoms, the simplest kinds of atoms, and pretty much the only kinds that existed before there were stars.
+Stars formed big clumps of hydrogen and a few helium atoms, the simplest kinds of atoms.
+Hydrogen and helium were pretty much the only kinds of atoms that existed before there were stars.
 Once enough hydrogen and helium atoms clumped together, though, they began to have tremendous gravity.

 This gravity pulled the hydrogen atoms closer and closer together in the middle of the star.
 All those electrons in one place made the star hotter and hotter – about 100 million degrees celsius.
 As the atoms got closer together, they bumped into each other more often.
 When this happened, sometimes the two atoms would join together into one atom, and two hydrogen atoms would turn into one helium atom.
 We call this process “nuclear fusion”.
 Nuclear fusion releases a lot of extra electrons, and these electrons go shooting off into space in all directions.
 It’s those zillions of electrons that you see, that make the stars shine – and that’s what makes our Sun shine, too.
 The electrons give off all wavelengths of energy, so they give off not only light, but also heat.